Christmas in Cartagena

 Felice Navidad.

-If you saw my smile on Facebook when I was at the bottom of Castillo San Felipe, the largest fort anywhere in the Spanish colonies, you can imagine how much wider it was today when I actually got to scale the fort take pictures at the top.
+If you saw my smile on Facebook when I was at the bottom of Castillo San Felipe, the largest fort anywhere in the Spanish colonies, you can imagine how much wider it was today when I actually got to scale the fort to take pictures at the top.

 Built after Francis Drake ransacked the city and held it hostage for 120,000 ducats, the Spanish government freed the funds to finally build the fort as part of the walls and fortifications to protect Cartagena from future pirate raids.
-The Fort did that, helping repel French forces in the 1690s (part of an ongoing struggle with Louis XIV that culminated in the War of Spanish Succession.
+The Fort did that, helping repel French forces in the 1690s (part of an ongoing struggle with Louis XIV that culminated in the War of Spanish Succession).
 But the ultimate challenge was during the War of Jenkin’s Ear (1739-1741)—look that one up in your history books—when Admiral Vernon gathered 23000 troops and laid siege to the city.
 He was so confident of victory that he prepared victory medals.
 In vain.
-A veritable handful of Spanish soldiers, aided by the unhealthy climate—yellow fever, typhus, and malaria were rampant , sent the English packing.
+A veritable handful of Spanish soldiers, aided by the unhealthy climate—yellow fever, typhus, and malaria were rampant – sent the English packing.
 One of Vernon’s aides, incidentally, was Lawrence Washington, George’s stepbrother, who named his big house Mt.
 Vernon, supposedly in honor of his chief.

 The fort’s chief feature was its size, and its ability to command the harbor.
 It was the jewel in a system of forts that blocked access to the harbor here.
 It’s not self contained—apparently, troops usually came down to the city for barracks.
 There’s an elaborate tunnel system connecting different parts of the fort, though, and, obviously, an arresting view of the old city.
 To the other side, Cartagena spouts modern skyscrapers, a casino, McDonald’s, a beach, and the nickname, “Little Miami.”